-The initial effort, with Dwight H. Perkins (Department of Economics), was confined to a projection of Chinese economic growth and carbon emissions, using an aggregate growth model without industry detail (Ho, Jorgenson, and Perkins 1998).
-Jorgenson and Ho then developed a multi-sector model of Chinese economic growth in collaboration with Richard Garbaccio [then-Harvard Kennedy School of Government (HKS), now U.S. EPA], paying special attention to the dual plan-and-market features of the Chinese economy in the 1990s (Garbaccio, Ho, and Jorgenson 1999a, 1999b).
-With Karen Fisher-Vanden (then-HKS, now Penn State), this was followed by a version of the model with perfect foresight dynamics (Fisher-Vanden 2003a, 2003b).
+The earliest effort, by Jorgenson, Ho, and Dwight H. PERKINS (Harvard Department of Economics), was confined to a projection of Chinese economic growth and carbon emissions, using an aggregate growth model without industry detail (Ho, Jorgenson, and Perkins 1998).
+Jorgenson and Ho then developed a multi-sector model of Chinese economic growth in collaboration with Richard GARBACCIO [then-Harvard Kennedy School of Government (HKS), now U.S. EPA], paying special attention to the dual plan-and-market features of the Chinese economy in the 1990s (Garbaccio, Ho, and Jorgenson 1999a, 1999b).
+With Karen FISHER-VANDEN (then-HKS, now Penn State), this was followed by a version of the model with perfect foresight dynamics (Fisher-Vanden 2003a, 2003b).
 Much of this work was done in cooperation with the Development Research Center of China’s State Council.

 Clearing the Air: The Health and Economic Damages of Air Pollution in China (2007, MIT Press)

-Integrating the China Project's Economic Model with its Environmental Health and Engineering Research
+Integrating the China Project's Economic Model with its Engineering and Environmental Health Research

-The above model development set the stage for the book-length Clearing the Air study published by MIT Press (Ho and Nielsen 2007) and described in a separate link here.
-This study built new collaborations of the economists with environmental health scientists from the Harvard School of Public Health and environmental engineers from Tsinghua University and the Harvard School of Engineering and Applied Sciences.
+The above model development helped to set the stage for the major book-length study published as Clearing the Air: The Health and Economic Damages of Air Pollution in China (Ho and Nielsen 2007) by MIT Press, detailed in separate links here and here.
+This study developed new collaborations of the economists with environmental health scientists from the Harvard School of Public Health and environmental engineers from Tsinghua University and the Harvard School of Engineering and Applied Sciences.
 An update of the economics of the Clearing the Air is reported here in the Review of Environmental Economics and Policy (Cao, Ho, and Jorgenson 2009), and is also summarized in an article in Harvard Magazine (Ho and Jorgenson 2008).

 In 2007 the integrated model developed in Clearing the Air was applied in the macroeconomic component of the environmental research initiative of the U.S.-China Strategic Economic Dialogue (SED) of U.S. Treasury Secretary Henry Paulson and China's Vice Premier WU Yi (and later Vice Premier WANG Qishan).
-Coordinated by China's State Environmental Protection Administration (Policy Research Center for Economy and Environment) and the U.S. Environmental Protection Agency (Office of Air and Radiation), the first objective of the "Joint Economic Study (JES)" of the SED was to assess the costs and benefits of the China's measures to achieve a 10% SO2 reduction and a 20% energy efficiency improvement under the 11th Five Year Plan (2006-2010).
+Coordinated by China's State Environmental Protection Administration and the U.S. Environmental Protection Agency, the first objective of the "Joint Economic Study (JES)" of the SED was to assess the costs and benefits of the China's measures to achieve a 10% SO2 reduction and a 20% energy efficiency improvement under the 11th Five Year Plan (2006-2010).
 These measures included, among others, retirement of inefficient small thermal power plants and new mandates in flue gas desulfurization.
-The macroeconomic research team included China Project economists Jorgenson and Ho of Harvard and Cao of Tsinghua, along with Richard Garbaccio of U.S. EPA's National Center for Environmental Economics, and YANG Hongwei and colleagues at the Energy Research Institute of the National Development and Reform Commission.
-Click here for the Executive Summary of the JES reported at the Third SED in Beijing in December of 2007.
-The full academic version of the Harvard-Tsinghua economic analysis of the 11th FYP policy is reported in the journal Review of Environmental Economics and Policy (Cao, Garbaccio, and Ho 2009).
+The macroeconomic research team included China Project economists Jorgenson and Ho of Harvard and Cao of Tsinghua, along with Garbaccio of U.S. EPA's National Center for Environmental Economics and YANG Hongwei of the Energy Research Institute of the National Development and Reform Commission.
+Reported at the Third SED in Beijing in December of 2007, a fuller academic version of the Harvard-Tsinghua economic analysis of the 11th FYP policy is reported in the Review of Environmental Economics and Policy (Cao, Garbaccio, and Ho 2009).

 Clearer Skies Over China: Reconciling Air Quality, Climate, and Economic Goals (2013, MIT Press)

-Integrating the China Project's Economic Framework with the Project's Atmospheric Model and Emission Inventories
+Integrating the China Project's Economic Framework with its Atmospheric Model and Emission Inventories